logo

 Back To Top

-The 5 Legal Documents are a Will, Living Trust, Advance Health Care Directive, Durable Power of Attorney for Finances and where appropriate a Community Property Agreement.
-Click each of these documents to see more information about them in the FAQs on this page, or visit my Services page for a brief description of each of these documents and how they fit into a basic Estate Planning Package.
+The 4 Legal Documents are a Will, Living Trust, Advance Health Care Directive, and Durable Power of Attorney for Finances.
+Click each of these documents to see more information about them in the FAQs on this page, or visit the Estate Planning page for a brief description of each of these documents and how they fit into a basic Estate Planning Package.

 Back To Top